MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-python.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 This article shows how you can use the Azure Storage Python SDK to manage files and directories in OneLake.
-This walkthrough follows many of the same steps as [this walkthrough](/azure/storage/blobs/data-lake-storage-directory-file-acl-python?tabs=azure-ad) for ADLS Gen2, with an emphasis on the differences between using this SDK over OneLake versus ADLS Gen2.
+This walkthrough covers the same content as [this walkthrough](/azure/storage/blobs/data-lake-storage-directory-file-acl-python?tabs=azure-ad) and highlights the differences when connecting to OneLake.

 ## Prerequsities